 “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables.”
 (2Tim 4:3-4)

-Fable 2: Christians will obey God out of the goodness of our hearts.
+Fable 2: That Christians will obey God out of the goodness of our hearts.

-Fable 3: We will talk to God on His level.
+Fable 3: That we will talk to God on His level.